Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Results

 As a verification of the positivity-preserving properties of the filter for very extreme conditions, the case of high-speed astrophysical jets is considered.
 The test case, introduced by \citet{Balsara2012}, consists of a Mach 800 jet in the presence of an ambient gas.
 The problem setup is identical to the work of \citet{Wu2018} in which a provably-positive third-order discontinuous Galerkin approach is used, although the magnetic field is neglected in this case.
 A half domain $\Omega = [0, 0.5] \times [0, 1.5]$ is considered with symmetry (slip adiabatic) boundary conditions along the $y$-axis.
 The domain is filled with an ambient gas of density $0.1 \gamma$, zero velocity, and unit pressure.
 For the $y=0$ boundary, the inlet region is defined on $x \leqslant 0.05$, and the solution is set to $\mathbf{q} = [\gamma, 0, 800, 1]^T$ which yields a Mach number of 800 with respect to the inflow gas.
 The remaining boundary conditions are set as free.

 The contours of density at $t = 0.002$ as predicted by a $\mathbb P_3$ FR scheme with a coarse ($200 \times 600$) and fine ($800 \times 2400$) mesh are shown in \cref{fig:jet}.
 Excellent resolution of the leading shock wave was obtained, and the small-scale structures in the vicinity of the cocoon/jet interface were well-resolved even with the coarse mesh.
+Additionally, the distribution of the filter parameter $\zeta$ is shown in \cref{fig:jet} overlaid on the isocontours of density.
+For both the coarse and fine mesh, the filter was primarily active at the leading shock region.
+Some regions of activation within the cocoon/jet interface were observed for the coarse mesh, but this behavior was reduced with increasing resolution, such that minimal activation away from the leading shock was observed with the fine mesh.

 Given a similar case setup, a comparison can be made between the proposed approach on the coarse mesh and the mildly-magnetized results of \citet{Wu2018} (Fig. 6.i), which were obtained by the linear limiting approach of \citet{Zhang2010}.
 Significantly better resolution was obtained using the entropy filter, particularly with regards to the small-scale features near the cocoon/jet interface, although some of this may be attributed to the stabilizing effect of the magnetic field in their case.
 However, this suggests that the nonlinear limiting performed by the entropy filter offers noticeable advantages in comparison to a linear limiting approach with minimal computational overhead.